ANDROHKA/rpam-mod-for-vcod/README.md

 # Introduction

-rPAM1.15 is an updated version of previous PAM releases for Call of Duty 1.5.
+rPAM is the updated competition mod for Call of Duty 1.5, building on previous PAM releases.

 > **Supported Game Version:** `Call of Duty (2003) Multiplayer` `v1.5`
 > **Actual rPAM Version:** `TBA`